HydroModPy/HydroModPy/docs/source/user_guide/catchment-report.rst

 By default, logs from these optional ``hmp run`` steps are captured so the report command only prints the generated report paths.
 Use ``--stream-run-logs`` to stream the full simulation logs to the console.

+Before executing the selected steps, the pipeline runs a preflight check on the resolved paths.
+It reports missing required execution inputs such as the simulation TOML, simulation export when context is rebuilt without rerunning the simulation, or the context summary in ``--report-only`` mode.

+After the final HTML is rendered, the pipeline writes ``block_report_postflight.json`` next to the manifest.
+This postflight report lists expected, present, missing and dangling figure artifacts.
+Use ``--strict-figure-postflight`` to fail the command when any expected figure is missing.

 Run the configured overview first: